fnproject/fn-helm/README.md

 #### LoadBalancer

-In order to use native way to expose Fn services you'd need to modify Fn API, Fn runner LB and UI service definitions:
+In order to natively expose the Fn services, you'll need to modify the Fn API, Runner, and UI service definitions:

  - at `fn_api` node values, modify `fn_api.service.type` from `ClusterIP` to `LoadBalancer`
  - at `fn_lb_runner` node values, modify `fn_lb_runner.service.type` from `ClusterIP` to `LoadBalancer`